Arif-PhyChem/MLQD/README.md

         'initState': 1,                 # Int:  Initial state with Initial Excitation case (only required in FMO complex case, Default is '1')
         'n_states': 2,                  # Int:  Number of states (SB) or sites (FMO), default 2 (SB) and 7 (FMO).
         'time': 20,                     # float: Propagation time in picoseconds (ps)  for FMO complex and in (a.u.) for spin-boson model
-        'time_step': 0.1,               # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better  stick to that for good accuracy)
+        'time_step': 0.1,               # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better  stick to that for good accuracy).
+Default values are 0.05 (spin-boson model) and 0.005ps for FMO complex
         'QDmodel': 'useQDmodel',        # string: In MLQD, the dafault option is useQDmodel tells the MLQD to propagate dynamics with an existing trained model
         'MLmodelType': 'AIQD',          # string: Type of model we wanna use, here AIQD.
 The default option is OSTL 'XfileIn': 'x_input',           # str: Input parameters should be in the same format as the model was trained on.
 Here "x_input" can be a txt file ('XfileIn': 'x_input').
 It can be a list or an array and in this case you need to pass the name of the array or list (XfileIn = x_input).